 Adjacent Hydrographic Commissions and/or co-ordinating countries for Areas of IHO INT Charting Scheme bordering Region L (i.e. Regions A, C2, H, J and K) may be invited to send representatives to attend the Commission’s conferences as Observers.

-Other Member States of the IHO who are not signatories to these statutes but who contribute to the safety of navigation by their activities in the fields of hydrography, nautical charting or nautical information in the region may also participate as Observers.
+Other Member States of the IHO who are not signatories to these statutes but who are willing to contribute to the objectives of the IHO in the fields of hydrography, nautical charting, nautical information or navigational warnings, marine spatial data infrastructure (MSDI) and related fields in the region may also participate as Observers.

 Other States within the region who are not members of IHO may also attend the Commission’s conferences as Observers.

-Organizations active in the region in the fields of hydrography, maritime safety, or related fields may also participate as Observers.
+Organizations active in the region in the fields of hydrography, maritime safety, marine spatial data infrastructure (MSDI) or related fields may also participate as Observers.

 Commercial Industry participation will be classed as Expert Contributors.
 The Chair may invite Expert Contributors to attend the Commission as Observers.